showlab/ShowUI/TRAIN.md

 You should able monitor the training information in wandb panel.

+If for evaluation, please apply `eval_only` and change the `--lora_r=0`.
+Otherwise, the lora will change the model behavior.

 ## 〽️Start Navigation Training
 ### **Pretrained on GUI-Act (Optional)**
 The code below utilizes GUI-Act for pre-training a Qwen2VL, followed by evaluation on AITW.